MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-team-site .md

 First, if you haven't already created a Team site, check out [Create a team site in SharePoint](https://support.microsoft.com/office/create-a-team-site-in-sharepoint-ef10c1e7-15f3-42a3-98aa-b5972711777d).

-If you need to learn how to edit and publish the page on your site, check out the section [Manage sections and web parts] <!-- daisy bookmark--> in this article.
+If you need to learn how to edit and publish the page on your site, check out the section [Manage sections and web parts](#manage-sections-and-web-parts) in this article.

 Once you have created your site and know how to edit pages, you can use the guidance below to add the elements shown.